ryan597/GenICam_processing/README.md

 This software was written using the mvIMPACT_Acquire C++ SDK and its supplied GenTL.
 Install the mvIMPACT software for your device using the downloads page [here](http://static.matrix-vision.com/mvIMPACT_Acquire/2.45.0/) and download for your CPU architecture along with the install script.

-### OpenCV

-OpenCV is also used for saving of images captured and may be used for later procesing of the images.
-It is required to build and compile OpenCV for this application (this may take some time).

 ---

 ### C++